Covered Call vs Collar: Income, Downside Protection & Net Cost (2026)

 Frequently Asked Questions

-When should I use a collar instead of a covered call?
+When does a collar pay off vs a covered call?

 Related Strategies